 \section{Abstract}

-We prove a common generalization to several mass partition results using hyperplane arrangements to split $\rr^d$ into two sets.
-Our main result implies the ham-sandwich theorem, the necklace splitting theorem for two thieves, a theorem about chessboard splittings with hyperplanes with fixed directions, and all known cases of Langerman's conjecture about equipartitions with $n$ hyperplanes.
+We prove a common generalization of several mass partition results using hyperplane arrangements to split $\rr^d$ into two sets.
+Our main result implies the ham sandwich theorem, the necklace splitting theorem for two thieves, a theorem about chessboard splittings using hyperplanes with fixed directions, and all known cases of Langerman's conjecture about bisections with $n$ hyperplanes.

-Our main result also confirms an infinite number of previously unknown cases of the following conjecture of Takahashi and Sober\'on:

-\emph{For any $d+k-1$ measures in $\rr^d$, there exist an arrangement of $k$ parallel hyperplanes that bisects each of the measures.}
+Our main result also confirms an infinite number of previously unknown cases of the following conjecture of Takahashi and Sober\'on: \emph{For any $d+k-1$ measures in $\rr^d$, there exist an arrangement of $k$ parallel hyperplanes that bisects each of the measures.}

 The general result follows from the case of measures that are supported on a finite set with an odd number of points.
 The proof for this case is inspired by ideas of differential and algebraic topology, but it is a completely elementary parity argument.